ANTHRAX - Peace Sells...But Who's Buying?

 One thing that has always interested me about Megadeth is you never hear band members come out and say our new album is “our best album since Peace Sells” or “it sounds like Peace Sells Vs. Rust In Peace).
 How important is it to the band to make sure each album stands out on its own?

-To us those couple of fan favorite albums like “Peace Sells.” and “Rust In Peace” are just albums we did during those periods and are just part of our overall work.
-It’s like trying to pick our your favorite children.you can’t do it because they are all part of your family.
+To us, those couple of fan-favorite albums like “Peace Sells.” and “Rust In Peace” are just albums we did during those periods and are just part of our overall work.
+It’s like trying to pick your favorite children.
+You can’t do it because they are all part of your family.
 We put the same intensity into every album we do and it’s every once in a while one will rise up as the crème’ de le crème’ for the fans.
 For that, we are truly appreciative!

 Ron “Bumblefoot” Thal – Great album!
 Love what Poland and Ellefson did on that album…

 Greg Prato – I’m not the biggest “prog metal” fan, but Megadeth is about as close to the style that I can say I honestly enjoy.
 Dave Mustaine is one of metal’s greatest guitarists, and I don’t judge a “great guitarist” by how fast he/she can solo.
 I mean the amount of great riffs, their influence on other guitarists, etc., and Mustaine certainly fits the bill.
 I first heard ‘Peace Sells’ in late ’86, and it blew me away – especially all of side one.
 I still sometimes wonder what Metallica would have been like if they kept their short-lived Hetfield-Mustaine-Burton-Ulrich line-up intact.